 Vaccination Clinic

-Vaccination Clinic at National Healthcare Group Polyclinics (NHGP) offers a broad range of optional vaccines to help combat vaccine-preventable diseases as shown below.
+Vaccination Clinic at NHG Polyclinics offers a broad range of optional vaccines to help combat vaccine-preventable diseases as shown below.
 Patients should make appointments for vaccinations prior to visiting the clinics listed on this page.

 Chickenpox (also known as "Varicella") is a common childhood disease.
 It is usually mild, but can be serious in young infants and older adults.
 The chickenpox virus spreads from person to person through the air, or by contact with the fluid from the blisters on the body.